ajzanotti/alanzanotti.com/_drafts/Sending-Mail-Using-Telnet.md

 The example from the previous section is as simple as it gets.
-In most cases, modern mail clients are capable of handling more types of content and presentation styles than clients in the 80s when SMTP was first introduced.
+In most cases, modern mail clients are capable of handling more types of content and presentation styles than clients could in the 80s when SMTP was first introduced.
 There are still mail clients that support plain text only, and how certain clients display a message can be subject to configuration and policy.

-Fortunately, some very smart people have addressed these problems for us with Multipurpose Internet Mail Extensions (MIME) __CITATION__.
-MIME offers us a variety of different content types to send such as text, images, and audio.
+Fortunately, some very smart people created Multipurpose Internet Mail Extensions (MIME) to allow for a variety of content and presentation styles in email __CITATION__.
+Included among the supported content types are HTML text, images, and audio.
 It even allows us to send alternative versions of a message and permits mail clients to choose which of those versions to present to a user.

 Suppose you wanted to email John a link to a funny cat video you found YouTube.
 You could do it in exactly the same way as in the previous section or you could be a little fancy.

 {% highlight plaintext %}
-Date: Tue, 04 Oct 2016 20:53:48 -0400
+Date: Wed, 12 Oct 2016 21:27:10 -0400
 From: Your Name <yourAddress@domain.com>
 To: John Doe <jdoe@example.com>
 Subject: Check out this cat video!